bplmaps/lmec-main-site/content/articles/bert-spaan-interview.md

 **BS:** With Allmaps, you can start georeferencing any map that’s available through IIIF.
 There’s no need to create an account or to import images.

 There’s no need to create derivative images on the server.
-It all works by using URL’s; you can use the Allmaps viewer by using the URL and the same works for the Editor, which makes it really easy to share whether it’s original, georeferenced, warped, etc; you can just take the URL and share it. (in the web render maps of Boston, all the examples of warped maps are coming from the DC servers in Boston, and we’re not looking at GeoTIFFs – just looking at a map image that’s been warped online by control points that are stored at Allmaps)
+It all works by using URL’s; you can use the Allmaps viewer by using the URL and the same works for the Editor, which makes it really easy to share whether it’s original, georeferenced, warped, etc; you can just take the URL and share it (In the web render maps of Boston, all the examples of warped maps are coming from the DC servers in Boston, and we’re not looking at GeoTIFFs – just looking at a map image that’s been warped online by control points that are stored at Allmaps).

-It’s based on open standards and all components of Allmaps comunicate by using this open standard, which is the IIIF georeferencer extension.
+It’s based on open standards and all components of Allmaps communicate by using this open standard, which is the IIIF georeferencer extension.
 It’s not a closed ecosystem.
 People can adapt parts of it, create new tools, and use this open standard to create other things.
 In general it uses modern web technology, and while this may not be modern 5 years from now, it allows us to do things that we couldn’t do 5 years ago.

 **IS:** So far, what's been the most exciting thing about developing Allmaps?